Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-After breakfast, say goodbye to your VBT trip leaders and depart for Paris via one of the most visited monuments in France: Mont Saint-Michel.
-Upon arrival, meet your local guide in the parking of Mont Saint-Michel.
-Then, accompany him or her across the causeway in the Gulf of Saint-Malo to the island-village of Mont Saint-Michel.
+After breakfast, say goodbye to your VBT trip leaders and depart for Paris, stopping en route at one of France’s most iconic landmarks: Mont Saint-Michel.
+Upon arrival, meet your local guide in the Mont Saint-Michel parking area, then accompany them across the causeway through the Gulf of Saint-Malo to the island village.

-A UNESCO World Heritage site, the cone-shaped island is best known for the spectacular and well-preserved 13th-century Benedictine abbey that sits at its peak, roughly 240 feet (73 meters) above sea level.
-Your guide leads you along narrow medieval streets, spiraling up to the Gothic-period monastic buildings.
+A UNESCO World Heritage site, the cone-shaped island is renowned for its spectacular and well-preserved 13th-century Benedictine abbey, which rises roughly 240 feet (73 meters) above sea level.
+Your guide will lead you through the narrow medieval streets that spiral upward to the Gothic monastic buildings at the summit.

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Paris Charles de Gaulle airport will be provided (an approximately 60- to 90-minute drive, depending on traffic) for your departing flight.
-Please ensure you are ready in the hotel reception area at the designated time.
+After an included breakfast this morning, complimentary transportation will be provided to Paris Charles de Gaulle Airport—a drive of approximately 60 to 90 minutes, depending on traffic—for your departing flight.

 Included Meals: Breakfast